hihihippp/scottsievert.github.io/src/source/_posts/2014-07-31-common-mathematical-misconceptions.markdown

 form solution and the only way to get a solution to "interesting" problems is with a computer.

 [^nonlinear]:Or even as I write this blog post.
-I've known this for a while but this is a new light.
+I've known this for a while but this is a new light

 ##